awemorris/PlayfieldEngine/docs/mkdocs-en/docs/distribute.md

 1. Go to the `misc/windows/` folder.
 2. Drag and drop all your game files (such as main.pf, images, sounds, etc.) onto `playfield-pack.exe`.
-3. The tool will create an `assets.pak` file in the same folder.
+3. The tool will create an `assets.arc` file in the same folder.

 This file contains all of your game’s scripts and assets in one archive.